The Harsh Reality of Owned Media: SMS Will Make You Money… and Enemies

 Step 9: Write texts humans like

 One job per text.
-Click or reply—pick one.
+Click or reply, not both.

-Good: “Back today: {Bestseller} in {Color}.
-Last run sold out in 6h.
-Early link for SMS: {url}”
+Use urgency and proof.
+“Back today: {Bestseller} in {Color}.
+Last run sold out in 6h.”

 Step 10: Test weekly

-Call winners by **RPM → CVR → unsub %**.
+Call winners by revenue per message, then conversion rate, then unsub rate.
 Lock in, move on.

 Step 11: Attribute properly

-Dashboard: sends, clicks, orders, CVR, RPM, unsub %, complaints, net list growth.
+Watch sends, clicks, orders, CVR, RPM, unsub %, complaints, and net list growth.

-ROI% = (Revenue − Discounts − SMS Cost − attributable ops/returns) / SMS Cost
+ROI% = (Revenue – Discounts – SMS Cost – Ops Costs) ÷ SMS Cost

 Step 13: Scale without torching the list